Select Page

 Vegetables

 Again, always introduce only 1 change or addition to the diet at a time.
 When adding vegetables, the better digested are the very finely ground (or mashed) and thoroughly cooked.
-Veggies such as the “root” vegetables, like sweet potatoes (better than white potatoes), turnips, beets or carrots are “usually” well tolerated.
+Veggies such as the “root” vegetables, like sweet potatoes, white potatoes, turnips, rutabaga, parsnips, beets or carrots are “usually” well tolerated.
 Vegetables that grow on the ground are also good like squash or pumpkin.
 Broccoli, green beans, etc are also good to mix in, however, as with anything else, the tolerable ratio will vary from dog to dog.

 Bones